rgeraldes24/solc/docs/cheatsheet.rst

 - ``revert()``: abort execution and revert state changes
 - ``revert(string memory message)``: abort execution and revert state changes providing an explanatory string

-.. index:: cryptography, keccak256, sha256, ripemd160, ecrecover, addmod, mulmod
+.. index:: cryptography, keccak256, sha256, depositroot, addmod, mulmod

 Mathematical and Cryptographic Functions
 ========================================

 - ``keccak256(bytes memory) returns (bytes32)``: compute the Keccak-256 hash of the input
 - ``sha256(bytes memory) returns (bytes32)``: compute the SHA-256 hash of the input
-- ``ripemd160(bytes memory) returns (bytes20)``: compute the RIPEMD-160 hash of the input
-- ``ecrecover(bytes32 hash, uint8 v, bytes32 r, bytes32 s) returns (address)``: recover address associated with
-  the public key from elliptic curve signature, return zero on error
+- ``depositroot(bytes memory pubkey, bytes memory withdrawal_credentials, bytes memory amount, bytes memory sig) returns (bytes32)``: compute the deposit root
 - ``addmod(uint x, uint y, uint k) returns (uint)``: compute ``(x + y) % k`` where the addition is performed with arbitrary precision and does not wrap around at ``2**256``.
 Assert that ``k != 0`` starting from version 0.5.0.
 - ``mulmod(uint x, uint y, uint k) returns (uint)``: compute ``(x * y) % k`` where the multiplication is performed with arbitrary precision and does not wrap around at ``2**256``.
 Assert that ``k != 0`` starting from version 0.5.0.

-.. index:: this, super, selfdestruct
+.. index:: this, super

 Contract-related
 ================

 - ``this`` (current contract's type): the current contract, explicitly convertible to ``address`` or ``address payable``
 - ``super``: a contract one level higher in the inheritance hierarchy
-- ``selfdestruct(address payable recipient)``: destroy the current contract, sending its funds to the given address

 .. index:: type;name, type;creationCode, type;runtimeCode, type;interfaceId, type;min, type;max